 And as Jonah began to enter into the city, a day's journey (on the first day), he cried (cried out), and said, Yet forty days, and Nineveh shall be overthrown (destroyed) (Jonah 3:4).
 The people of Nineveh believed God, and proclaimed a fast, and put on sackcloth (a sign of repentance), from the greatest of them, even to the least of them (Jonah 3:5).
 God saw their work, that they turned away from their evil way; and God repented (relented) of the evil, that he had said that he would do to them, and he did it not (Jonah 3:10).

 It was noted that God did not change in His ultimate intention toward the Ninevites, rather they changed in their attitude towards Him.
 On the basis of that change, God could deal with them in grace, rather than in judgment as their failure to repent would have necessitated.
-Our greatest threat is in allowing evilness to reign; to forego repentance, a renewal of our relationship with God, which Nineveh accomplished!
+Our greatest threat is in allowing evilness to reign; to forego repentance, failing to renew of our relationship with God; all of which Nineveh accomplished!

 Part of our greatest threat is allowing government to become our Savior in times of need.
-There are those who accepts the handouts of government; being their hope and lifeline, rather than self-betterment and well-being.
-Socialism, which some are seeking after, makes one depend on government which equates to control rather than independence.
+There are those who accepts the handouts of government; appearing to be their hope and lifeline, rather than self-betterment and well-being.
+Socialism makes one dependent on government which equates to control rather than independence.

-Many forces of evil are attempting to wipe out Christianity; to erase any trace of its existence.
+Many forces of evil are attempting to wipe out Christianity (our greatest threat); to erase any trace of its existence.
 Jesus undermining such an attempt, said: You are Peter (representative of the Church), and upon this rock (the foundation of Christianity) I will build my church: and the gates of hell (opposing forces of evil) shall not prevail against it (Matthew 16:18).

-Christianity is in a warfare; and Scriptures identifies the opposition: We wrestle not against flesh and blood (man), but against principalities, against powers, against the rulers of darkness of this world, against spiritual wickedness in high places (Ephesians 6:12).
+Christianity is in a warfare; with Scriptures identifying its opposition: We wrestle not against flesh and blood (man), but against principalities, against powers, against the rulers of darkness of this world, against spiritual wickedness in high places (Ephesians 6:12).

 Scripture reveals: Take (take up) the whole armor of God, that you may be able to withstand in the evil day, and having done all to stand (Ephesians 6:13).
 The armor of God consists of: Truth, Righteousness, Peace, Faith, Salvation, and the Word of God.

-Pray always with all prayer and supplication in the Spirit (Spirit of God), and watching thereunto with all perseverance and supplication for all saints (Ephesians 6:19).
-In the Spirit signifies, that with the Spirit of God's help, prayer for divine aid is to be made.
+Praying always with all prayer and supplication in the Spirit (Spirit of God), and watching thereunto with all perseverance and supplication for all saints (Ephesians 6:18).
+In the Spirit signifies that with the Spirit's help such prayer for divine aid is to be made.